ameer-bauer/dice_cup/README.md

              .     |                .                :     .
              .     |                .                :     .
          'Group n' | 'roll combination +\- modifier' : 'outcome'
-         ---
-         Ideal Average: 'X2'
-         Set Average: 'Y2'

     2) Quiet Mode: only outputs the final result(s) of Dice Group(s), listing one Set per line.
 Results will be printed as a comma separated list.
-       If '-t' is set, the Set Total will be displayed on a new line below each Set's result list as a single integer.

 EXAMPLES
   dice_cup.py -d 6,3